(See also Overview of Dental Emergencies.)

 Medication-related ONJ refers to the association discovered between use of antiresorptive agents and ONJ.
 These agents include bisphosphonates (BP), osteoclast-inhibiting drugs, and cathepsin K inhibitors.
 Cancer patients receiving IV BP have a 4-fold increased risk of ONJ, perhaps due to greater bioavailability of IV BP.
 However, oral BP therapy for noncancer patients seems to pose very low risk of ONJ; the prevalence in this population is about 0.1% according to a recent estimate.
 Stopping oral BP therapy is unlikely to reduce this already low rate of ONJ, and maintaining good oral hygiene is a more effective preventative measure than stopping oral BP before dental procedures.
 Higher doses and longer duration (therapy > 2 yr) of antiresorptive therapies are associated with ONJ.
 Other drugs that cause ONJ include the osteoclast inhibitor, denosumab, and some targeted anticancer agents, such as bevacizumab and sunitinib.

-Management of osteonecrosis of the jaw is challenging and typically involves limited debridement, antibiotics, and oral rinses.
+Management of osteonecrosis of the jaw is challenging and typically involves palliation, limited debridement, antibiotics, and oral rinses.

 Postextraction bleeding usually occurs in the small vessels.
-Any clots extending out of the socket are removed with gauze, and a 4-in gauze pad (folded) or a tea bag is placed over the socket.
+Any clots extending out of the socket are removed with gauze, and a 4-in gauze pad (folded) or a tea bag (which contains tannic acid) is placed over the socket.
 Then the patient is instructed to apply continuous pressure by biting for 1 h.
 The procedure may have to be repeated 2 or 3 times.
 Patients are told to wait at least 1 h before checking the site so as not to disrupt clot formation.
 They also are informed that a few drops of blood diluted in a mouth full of saliva appear to be more blood than is actually present.